bahtiyartan/troia/docs/21StringManipulations.rst

 	STRMESSAGE = STRSTR(STRMESSAGE, 0, 5);

-Sample 2: List Numeric Tokens of a String
+Exercise 2: List Numeric Tokens of a String
 -----------------------------------------

 ::